-The Company's non-controlling interest represents the non-controlling shareholders' ownership interests related to the Company's subsidiary, ViralClear Pharmaceuticals, Inc. The Company reports its non-controlling interest in subsidiaries as a separate component of equity in the consolidated balance sheets and reports both net loss attributable to the non-controlling interest and net loss attributable to the Company's common shareholders on the face of the consolidated statements of operations.
-The Company's equity interest in ViralClear is 70.2% and the non-controlling stockholders' interest is 29.8% as of December 31, 2020 and 87.8% and 12.2% at December 31, 2019, respectively.
-This is reflected in the consolidated statements of equity.
+The Company's non-controlling interest represents the non-controlling shareholders ownership interests related to the Company's subsidiary, ViralClear.
+The Company reports its non-controlling interest in subsidiaries as a separate component of equity in the consolidated balance sheets and reports both net loss attributable to the non-controlling interest and net loss attributable to the Company's common shareholders on the face of the consolidated statements of operations.
+The Company's equity interest in ViralClear is 68.44% and the non-controlling stockholders' interest is 31.56% as of December 31, 2021.
+This is reflected in the consolidated statements of changes in equity.